pimbrouwers/Falco/README.md

 If functionality is added to the API, or changed, please kindly update the relevent [document](https://github.com/pimbrouwers/Falco/tree/master/docs).
 Unit tests must also be added and/or updated before a pull request can be successfully merged.

-The develop branch is the main and only branch which should be used for all pull requests.
-A merge into develop means that your changes are scheduled to go live with the very next release, which could happen any time from the same day up to a couple weeks (depending on priorities and urgency).
+All pull requests should originate from the `develop` branch.
+A merge into this branch means that your changes are scheduled to go into production with the very next release, which could happen any time from the same day up to a couple weeks (depending on priorities and urgency).

 Only pull requests which pass all build checks and comply with the general coding guidelines can be approved.